When a Wallop was OK

 Wait – the historical society had no other place to meet other than a burned out one room schoolhouse several miles from “downtown” Enfield?
 Sheesh, there was just no respect for these types of organizations back in the 1950’s and 60’s.
 They did a great job fixing the Wallop School up.

 I’m glad I never attended such a tiny school.
-I read an article from The Courant about the Wallop School that included this:
+I read a (long gone) article from The Courant about the Wallop School that included this:

 … [She] added that students did as they were told without argument.
 For instance, students might be asked to fetch firewood for the stove or water from the well.